Culture and Trade through the Prism of Technical Art History: a study of Chinese Export paintings

 Making a Difference

-This project addressed art history and conservation research questions through the application of novel imaging technology developed in the Imaging Science for Archaeology & Art Conservation research group at Nottingham Trent University in past research council funded projects (such as multispectral imaging, microfade spectrometry and optical coherence tomography) in combination with complementary non-invasive spectroscopic techniques such as Raman microscopy and X-ray fluorescence (XRF) spectroscopy.
+This project addressed art history and conservation research questions through the application of novel imaging technology developed by the ISAAC Research Centre at Nottingham Trent University in past research council funded projects (such as multispectral imaging, microfade spectrometry and optical coherence tomography) in combination with complementary non-invasive spectroscopic techniques such as Raman microscopy and X-ray fluorescence (XRF) spectroscopy.

 June 2013: In situ imaging of both the V&A and RHS Reeves collection using OCT (Optical Coherence Tomography), and in situ investigation with microfade spectrometry, Raman spectroscopy and multispectral imaging of the V&A collection.